 Change the 2nd paragraph as follows:

-The Max BSSID Indicator field contains a value assigned to n, where 2n is the maximum number of BSSIDs in the multiple BSSID set, including the reference BSSID (see 11.11.14 (Multiple BSSID set)).
+The Max BSSID MaxBSSID Indicator field contains a value assigned to n, where 2n is the maximum number of BSSIDs in the multiple BSSID set, including the reference BSSID (see 11.11.14 (Multiple BSSID set)).
 The actual number of BSSIDs in the multiple BSSID set is not explicitly signaled.

 Change the 7th paragraph as follows: